top of page

 fat body cells in Drosophila pupa - Anna Franz lab UCL

 Fat cells, also called adipocytes, were once believed to merely serve to store our energy and keep us warm.
-It is now clear that they also play important functions in wound healing and cancer.
-Our recent study in fruit flies showed that adipocytes, commonly presumed to be immobile, are actually motile cells that migrate towards wounds to enable wound repair and fight wound infection.
+It is now clear that they also play important functions in wound healing.
+One of our studies in fruit flies showed that adipocytes, commonly presumed to be immobile, are actually motile cells that migrate towards wounds to enable wound repair and fight wound infection.
+Our study also showed that these large cells use swimming, a sub mode of amoeboid cell migration, to move inside the fluid-filled body cavity of Drosophila pupae.
+This makes them the first and currently only cell type known to use swimming migration in vivo

 The Anna Franz lab @ UCL is funded by: